-- 1. Singapore Standards (SSs) and Technical References (TRs) are reviewed periodically to keep abreast of technical changes, technological developments and industry practices.
-The changes are documented through the issue of either amendments or revisions. - 2.
+- Singapore Standards (SSs) and Technical References (TRs) are reviewed periodically to keep abreast of technical changes, technological developments and industry practices.
+The changes are documented through the issue of either amendments or revisions.
+Where SSs are deemed to be stable, i.e. no foreseeable changes in them, they will be classified as "mature standards".
+Mature standards will not be subject to further review, unless there are requests to review such standards. - 2.
 An SS or TR is voluntary in nature except when it is made mandatory by a regulatory authority.
 It can also be cited in contracts making its application a business necessity.
 Users are advised to assess and determine whether the SS or TR is suitable for their intended use or purpose.
 If required, they should refer to the relevant professionals or experts for advice on the use of the document.
-Enterprise Singapore shall not be liable for any damages whether directly or indirectly suffered by anyone or any organisation as a result of the use of any SS or TR. - 3.
-Compliance with a SS or TR does not exempt users from any legal obligations.
+Enterprise Singapore and the Singapore Standards Council shall not be liable for any damages whether directly or indirectly suffered by anyone or any organisation as a result of the use of any SS or TR.
+Although care has been taken to draft this standard, users are also advised to ensure that they apply the information after due diligence. - Compliance with a SS or TR does not exempt users from any legal obligations.